Real Estate News

 Future projections for average rental price in Brisbane

-The Brisbane rental market is expected to remain tight in 2023 and beyond due to the city’s high quality of life, growing employment opportunities, and ongoing infrastructure developments, including preparations for the 2032 Olympic Games.
+The Brisbane rental market is expected to remain tight due to the city’s high quality of life, growing employment opportunities, and ongoing infrastructure developments, including preparations for the 2032 Olympic Games.

 The city's successful bid to host the Olympics has created optimism and confidence in the local real estate market, with projected increases in rental demand along with rental hikes.
 Experts predict that inner-city areas and student campus locations in particular may experience high pressure rental markets.